yulangz/rocketmq/RIP-46-Observability-Improvement-for-RocketMQ.md

 #### Are there any problems with our current project?

 Currently, the RocketMQ kernel doesn't support metrics natively.
-Rocketmq community has a project, rocketmq-exporter, to grab broker runtime data and export it to Prometheus.
+RocketMQ community has a project, rocketmq-exporter, to grab broker runtime data and export it to Prometheus.
 This project suffers some limits:

 * Inconvenience: user who wants to build a monitor system must deploy a standalone component.
 * Performance: rocketmq-exporter grabs metrics data using mqadmin tools, which puts additional pressure on broker and client.